jkravets1/epymetheus/README.md

 # Done.
 (Runtime : 1.17 sec)
 ```

-Now the result can be evaluated as the attributes of `strategy`.
+Now the results can be accessed as the attributes of `strategy`.
 You can plot the wealth right away:

 ```python